jrief/django-formset/docs/source/collections.rst

 last sibling, then that collection will be deleted immediately.
 This is because for initialized collections, while submitting we have to keep a placeholder in order to tell the server how to change the underlying model.
 This can be tried out in the above example.
 The first form named "Timestamp" is shadowed when deleted.
-Forms which just have been added are removed immediatly.
+Forms which just have been added are removed immediately.

 .. rubric:: Ignore collections marked for removal